Your Shocking Post-Divorce Behavior

 Your challenge right then and there will be to find yourself—and your growing power.
 How will the new, brilliant and beautiful you manage the tactical requirements of your life?

 When you hit this place of being single again, give yourself some rope to swing on.
 Enjoy, pump, kick out, and swing high!
 But don’t give yourself so much rope that you get caught and hang yourself.
 Be careful with the big decisions that roost here.
 They may have bigger consequences on your family, your career, your health, and your financial future.
 Be patient for the dust to settle and try to compartmentalize your time.
 Give yourself permission and time to play.
 For example, when your Ex has the kids, make your time yours.
 When the kids are with you, or during the work week, hunker down and be the best mom possible.

 One of the surprisingly, good side-effects of divorce is that you get a fresh start, a chance to make the changes in your life that will make you happy for the long haul.
 When you hit that place, take care of necessities, compartmentalize, and embrace your inner Jekyll and Hyde.
 It’s the divorce advice we wish we had received, and it’s the necessary bumpy but exciting ride you must go through to get to the other side.

 What do you need to take care of while you swing high?
 Let us support you as you move through and forward.
-Connect with us for your free “Map to the Next Step” session.
+Connect with us for your free 15-minute free consultation.